jeka-dev/jeka/dev.jeka.core/src/main/doc/FAQ.md

       ...
 ```

-### My run class does not compile so I can't invoke any Jeka method as 'help' or 'scaffold#run'.
+### My command class does not compile so I can't invoke any Jeka method as 'help' or 'scaffold#run'.
 What can I do ?

-You can specify a built-in run class to run.
+You can specify a built-in command class to run.
 This way, compilation won't occur.
-For example `jeka -RunClass=JkRun help` or `jeka -RC=JkRun scaffold#run java#"`.
+For example `jeka -CommandClass=JkCommandshelp` or `jeka -CC=JkCommands scaffold#run java#"`.

 # Compilation